What Prevents Odysseus From Killing The Sleeping Cyclops

 The Immediate Physical Barrier: The Unmovable Stone

 The most concrete and often overlooked reason is a sheer matter of physics and architecture.
 Polyphemus, upon returning to his cave, had rolled an enormous stone across the entrance to seal himself inside.
-In practice, this was no ordinary boulder; Homer describes it as a massive slab that even the combined strength of all the Cyclopes could not budge.
+This was no ordinary boulder; Homer describes it as a massive slab that even the combined strength of all the Cyclopes could not budge.
 For the trapped Greeks, this stone was both their prison and their potential tomb.

 The Shadow of Hubris: The Unspoken Law of Xenia